It’s hard to impress a Kiwi with coastal landscape, but I’ll openly say I was blown away by our five day Cornwall road trip.

 - Pack for very changeable weather.
 We were getting sunburnt in the morning, driving through rain and thick fog in the middle of the day, taking a nap and waking up to clear skies and a perfect sunset in the afternoon.
 Also be flexible in your plans for the same reason.

-Cornwall road trip recommendations
+Cornwall itinerary recommendations

 Planning your own Cornwall road trip?
 Here’s our recommendations for places worth a pin on your Google map and a solid starting point for your itinerary (in order of the direction we drove):

 - Pendower Beach

 - Lizard Point

 - Minack Theatre